Surgical voice adaptation man-to-woman transgender

 The MEDICAL VOICE CENTER is located in Hamburg and is easy to reach by plane and train.
 Hamburg is a vibrant city known for its international and safe atmosphere.

 In the MEDICAL VOICE CENTER diagnostics and therapy area are physically separated from the state-of-the-art Operation Room.
 When you first enter the MEDICAL VOICE CENTER, the bright, modern feel-good atmosphere and the interior design with its design elements convey a welcoming and cheerful ambience that does not remind you of a clinic.
 Here, the preliminary talks, examinations, aftercare and the voice therapies are carried out.
-The Ambulatory Operation Center (AOZ), about 200 meters away, is equipped with state-of-the-art equipment.
+We provide a safe, trans-affirmative environment.
+The surgery itself will be carried out in the Ambulatory Operation Center (AOZ), about 200 meters away, is equipped with state-of-the-art equipment.

 FAQ – Frequently Asked Questions